Granville

 What are some of the major infrastructure and planning changes likely to influence Granville?

-Key infrastructure and planning changes likely to influence Granville include: Energy Storage Industries (ESI) Battery Manufacturing Facility (Construction); Mary Harbour Development (Under Assessment); Homes for Queenslanders - Maryborough Social Housing (Construction); Hyundai Rotem Steel Roll Forming Facility (Completed); and Maryborough Manufactured Home Park Development (Approved).
+Key infrastructure and planning changes likely to influence Granville include: Energy Storage Industries (ESI) Battery Manufacturing Facility (Construction); Mary Harbour Development (Proposed); Homes for Queenslanders - Maryborough Social Housing (Construction); Hyundai Rotem Steel Roll Forming Facility (Completed); and Maryborough Manufactured Home Park Development (Approved).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Granville?